czymara/czymara.github.io/_pages/teaching.md

 <style>.page__title { display: none; }</style>
 <img src="/images/czymara_courses_logo.png" alt="Czymara Courses Logo" style="width: 100%; display: block; margin-bottom: 1.2em;">

-I specialize in teaching courses focused on quantitative methods and research design to social science students.
-My teaching portfolio spans several years and includes experience at multiple institutions and in diverse educational formats.
-The student evaluations showcased below reflect the consistent positive reception of my courses.
+I teach quantitative methods and research design to social science students (full-semester courses, condensed research trainings, summer schools, and workshops) at Goethe University Frankfurt, the University of Cologne, and elsewhere, with a mean student evaluation of 1.5 (1.0 being the best score).

-I have provided a curated list of courses below, accompanied by a brief overview of my teaching experience.
+Below is a selection of courses with materials in open access.
 For a collection of my teaching repositories, please visit [Czymara Courses](https://github.com/czymaraclass).

 Open-access Full Courses and Research Trainings
 ======